Compliance and reports

 In pursuing this mission, EHA acts exclusively in the interest of hematology and its practitioners and is bound by core values of independence, integrity and transparency.
 To ensure these interests, EHA has several instruments in place.

 The association’s independence is assured through its statutes which state that its members are individual scientific researchers or physicians who can demonstrate an active interest in the discipline of hematology.
-The members of EHA, assembled in the business meeting, are the sovereign authority of the association.
+The members of EHA, assembled in the Annual General Meeting (Business Meeting), are the sovereign authority of the association.
 They appoint the EHA governing body; the Board of Directors which manages the association.
-In turn, the Board is accountable for its policies and finances to the members at least once a year, at the business meeting.
+In turn, the Board is accountable for its policies and finances to the members at least once a year, at the Annual General Meeting .

 Good Governance Committee

 The EHA Good Governance Committee is established to propose policies and to provide advice – on request or voluntarily – to the EHA Board with the objective to negate or minimize the risk of (potential or perceived) conflict between the interest of EHA and other, e.g. commercial, interest.
 Many of the below policies have been the result of the work of this committee.

 Members of the Board, the Committees and the staff of EHA are obliged to declare any conflict of interest (COI) that they may have.
 In addition, they are obliged, annually, to sign a declaration that lists any affiliations they have with industry that could potentially form a COI.